 The next morning at the ROTC building we passed a student lounge with a television tuned into the war coverage surrounded by a dozen or so uniformed cadets.
 Cheers and high fives erupted with each bomb blast and Tomahawk missile strike.
 The cadets’ glee at the outbreak of war was unnerving.

 We went on to meet the Commandant.
 He was a nice enough fellow but he couldn’t go three sentences without making excited reference to the previous night’s carnage.
-Since everyone else in the country had suddenly assumed a quasi-military vocabulary and deified military officers as if they were intermediaries carrying forth the world of God, I think he thought all that war chatter would help him sell me on the scholarship and coming up to Ohio State to join his program.
+Since everyone else in the country had suddenly assumed a quasi-military vocabulary and deified military officers as if they were intermediaries carrying forth the word of God, I think he thought all that war chatter would help him sell me on the scholarship and coming up to Ohio State to join his program.
 I got sick to my stomach as the conversation went on.
 By the time it was over only he and my dad were talking By the time we left late that morning I knew that I wasn’t going to be taking the ROTC scholarship.

 Subsequent history has made the first Gulf War seem almost quaint, not unlike those practice wars in Grenada and Panama.
 And, sure, I suppose those who predicted thousands of American casualties were way off.
 How people still manage to gloss over the rank carnage the conflict inflicted, though, still astonishes me all these years later.